fangsitang/portfolio_performance/README.md

 ## Brinson model 🧱

-* Identifies whether or not strong performance relative to the benchmark is due to the portfolio manager's exceptional ability to pick securities, overweight or underweight sectors, or both.
+* Identifies whether or not strong performance relative to the benchmark is due to the portfolio manager's exceptional ability to pick securities, decision to overweight or underweight sectors, or BOTH.

 ## Attribution for different funds 🏦